Are you planning a trip to Egypt? Great! This comprehensive guide to Egypt will help you do just that.

-The Mediterranean country is long known for its ancient civilizations and historical monuments.
-Its world-famous pyramids, glorious beaches, and prime diving sites make it a very attractive destination.
-With the only remaining survivor of the Seven Wonders of the Ancient World, bustling medieval bazaars and UNESCO World Heritage Sites, Egypt has plenty to offer.
-Use this Egypt vacation guide to plan your own trip to Egypt.
+The Mediterranean country is long known for its ancient civilizations, historical monuments and bustling cities.
+Its world-famous pyramids, glorious beaches, and prime diving sites make Egypt vacation spots very attractive destinations.
+With the only remaining survivor of the Seven Wonders of the Ancient World, medieval bazaars and UNESCO World Heritage Sites, Egypt has plenty to offer.
+You can use this Egypt travel guide to easily plan a trip to Egypt.

 - Egypt governorates